Dr Julia Alfano

 Professional Qualifications

-I am a fully qualified Educational Psychologist with full chartered status and a member of the Health Care Professionals Council (HCPC).
-I am chartered member of the British Psychological Society (BPS) and member of the Division of Educational and Child Psychology (DECP) and a member of the Association of Educational Psychologists (AEP).
+I am a fully qualified Educational Psychologist with full chartered status with the British Psychological Society ( BPS) and I am a member of the Health Care Professionals Council (HCPC).
+I am also a chartered member of the British Psychological Society (BPS) and a member of the Division of Educational and Child Psychology (DECP) and a member of the Association of Educational Psychologists (AEP).

 I have the following qualifications: